Saturday, November 30, 2024

 P.K.Ghatak, MD

 Syphilis is a relatively new disease.
 Before 1490 no one heard of syphilis, Syphilis is caused by a Spirochete – Treponema pallidum.
-Yews, Pinta and endemic syphilis are also caused by Treponema but they differ significantly from syphilis in their mode of transmission, clinical manifestation and having different strain of the same bacterium in each case.
+Yews, Pinta and endemic syphilis are also caused by Treponema but they differ significantly from syphilis in their mode of transmission, clinical manifestation and having different strains of the same bacterium in each case.

 The first publication about syphilis came from Paris in the 15th century by Jean Fernelius.
 He championed mercury for treatment and he called the disease Lues Venera.
 The name syphilis was introduced by a well known poet and physician, Girolamo Fracastoro Gallicus of Verona in 1530.
-The hero in his poem was a shepherd named Syphilus, who blamed god Apollo for causing drought and dissemination his flock of sheep.
-In return Apollo cursed him with a devastating disease, syphilis.
+The hero in his poem was a shepherd named Syphilus, who blamed the god Apollo for causing drought and dissemination to his flock of sheep.
+In return, Apollo cursed him with a devastating disease, syphilis.

 No one wants to admit that syphilis originated in their country; in fact, one would like to put the blame on their rival neighboring country.
-The syphilis spread rapidly in Europe during Napoleonic war and France got the most blame for the spread and syphilis was called the French disease at that time.
+The syphilis spread rapidly in Europe during the Napoleonic war and France got the most blame for the spread and syphilis was called the French disease at that time.

 A spirochetal disease in the cattle, known as Pinta was known as far back 20,000 years.
 Pinta jumped to humans and a new disease emerged as Yews 10,000 years ago.
 Further mutation, introduced Endemic syphilis.
-From the endemic syphilis , sexually transmitted present day Syphilis emerged.
+From the endemic syphilis, sexually transmitted present day Syphilis emerged.

 In 1905 Schaudinn and Hoffmann identified Spirochaeta pallidum in Berlin, Germany.
 Landsteiner in 1906 used “ dark field microscopy” to observe the organism in a smear.
-In the same year in August Wassermann developed a new serology test by using complement fixating which is now called Wassermann test for syphilis.
+In the same year in August Wassermann developed a new serology test by using complement fixating which is now called the Wassermann test for syphilis.
 In 1907 Paul Ehrlich introduced organic arsenic, Arsphenamine, for the treatment of syphilis and in 1910 Ehrlich working with Schachira Hata refined Arsphenamine to a lesser toxic compound Salvarsan, which continued to be the only effective therapy for syphilis till Penicillin replaced it in 1947.

 Syphilis in earlier days was much more invasive and rapidly progressive than the clinical spectrum we see today.
 At one point syphilis was about to be eliminated from the world by Penicillin therapy and preventive measures, but a new disease, HIV/AIDS put this off indefinitely.

-Clinical feature of Syphilis:
+Clinical features of Syphilis:

 Syphilis is transmitted primarily by sexual contact with a person who is harboring syphilis.
-Syphilis is also transmitted by transfusion of contaminated blood and acquired congenitally from infected mother to a child.
+Syphilis is also transmitted by transfusion of contaminated blood and acquired congenitally from an infected mother to a child.
 The incubation period of syphilis is 10 to 90 days.

 The incidence of syphilis is on the rise in the USA.
-Higher incidence is seen in people with homosexual practice, addiction to IV drugs,having deviated sexual practice, and HIV positive.
+Higher incidence is seen in people with homosexual practice, addiction to IV drugs, having deviated sexual practice, and HIV positive.

 Syphilis is described under 3 stages, Primary syphilis, Secondary syphilis and followed by a long latent period and then the 3rd phase, Tertiary syphilis.